National Museum of Korea

 Best time at Mon — 18:00

 This day is usually calmer than average.
-This slot has a higher chance of a comfortable visit: Quiet (galleries open late only Wed/Sat).
-Weather is currently not ideal: clear ☀️.
+This slot has a higher chance of a comfortable visit: Only open on Wed and Sat; highly recommended.
+Weather is currently not ideal: partly cloudy 🌤️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded